agavrin/ertogrul.github.io/1-PrepareLab/README.md

 ![image w1-1](../images/w1-1.png)

 ### Start registration
-To register to **IBM Cloud**, open this link: [IBM Cloud](cloud.ibm.com/registration) or type http://cloud.ibm.com/registration in your browser (Chrome or Firefox are recommended).
-You will get to this page.
+To register to **IBM Cloud**, open this link: [IBM Cloud](cloud.ibm.com/registration) or type: http://cloud.ibm.com/registration in your browser (Chrome or Firefox are recommended).
+You will get to the following page.

 ![image-w1-2](../images/w1-2.png)